Pima Medical Institute-Albuquerque

 - Pima Medical Institute is a highly experienced and proven leader in health care education.
 For more than 35 years, Pima Medical Institute has offered specialized, quality healthcare training that is quick and affordable, and has served the Albuquerque community since 1985.
 In Albuquerque, we offer medical training in Medical Training in Albuquerque certificate programs dental assistant, medical administrative assistant, medical assistant, pharmacy technician, veterinary assistant.

-- The teacher population of 46 teachers has declined by 23% over five years.
+- The teacher population of 46 teachers has stayed relatively flat over five years.

 |Pima Medical Institute-Albuquerque||(NM) Community College Avg.|